thvenket/duplo-builder/zbuilder/README.md

-# Clone the Repo replace <OrgName> with your company name
+# Clone the Repo and replace <OrgName> with your company name

 # ZBuilder Images